nelabdiel/nelabdiel/README.md

 *Artificial Intelligence Lead - Responsible AI Official*
 *June 2023 - Dec 2023*

-Established the AI Governance and Advisory Board, guiding AI development and responsible use at the FDA.
-Advised on AI policies for HHS and the White House, managed AI maturity assessments, budget planning, and served as an AI expert for initiatives like the White House Cancer Moonshot.
+Chaired the AI Governance and Advisory Board, guiding AI development and responsible use at the FDA.
+Advised on AI policies for HHS and the White House, and served as an AI expert for initiatives like the White House Cancer Moonshot.